 To start, what’s the most important takeaway?
 Are you trying to convince your CMO that no-code platforms for citizen developers will dramatically reduce the product backlog?
 Or maybe you’re hoping to convince finance that your tech team deserves new equipment?
 Whatever the situation, storytelling is more persuasive than facts alone.

-4. Use visual content to explain technical information and processes
+4. Use visuals to explain technical information and processes

 Written content and verbal explanations are both essential ways to communicate ideas.